UK-based professionals hold wealth global summit in Nigeria

 By Bose Adelaja

-A United Kingdom – based company, Embracing All Time of Women (E.A.T.O.W), yesterday kicked off a wealth global creation summit in Nigeria in order to create a positive representation of Africans across the diaspora.
+A United Kingdom – based company, Embracing All Time of Women (E.A.T.O.W), has kicked off a wealth global creation summit in Nigeria to create a positive representation of Africans across the diaspora.

-The Summit, which held at EbonyLife Place on Victoria Island, Lagos State, is an avenue for successful business leaders from the United Kingdom, United States of Africa and Nigeria to share their knowledge and experience with an audience of Nigerian entrepreneurs, with a view to networking.
+The summit which held at EbonyLife Place in Victoria Island, Lagos State, is an avenue for successful business leaders from the United Kingdom, United States of Africa and Nigeria to share their knowledge and experience with an audience of Nigerian entrepreneurs, with a view to networking.

-Speaking further, she said, “you can achieve your dream provided you put your heart, soul and everything into it while you connect with the right people,” she said.
+Speaking further, she said: “You can achieve your dream provided you put your heart, soul and everything into it while you connect with the right people.’’

 Also speaking, the Publicity Secretary and a one-time broadcaster with Nigeria Television Authority NTA, Princess Moradeun Adedoyin-Solarin, said though the project is new in Nigeria but participants will benefit largely from it through networking and exchange of ideas that can transform every facet of life.

-The delegation of 25 prominent business leaders and professionals to the event includes the Chief Executive Officer of The Perfect Package Company, Evelyn Okpanachi, a seasoned broadcaster, Brenda Emmanus Obe of Free Spirit Productions and Denise Dje Komenan of Abundys UK-Africa among others will feature at the event.
+Among those expected at the event are the CEO of The Perfect Package Coy, Evelyn Okpanachi, a seasoned broadcaster, Brenda Emmanus Obe of Free Spirit Productions and Denise Dje Komenan of Abundys UK-Africa, among others.